Substack Editorial Advisory

 Over time, you’ll notice:

-• your posts start to build on each other, instead of standing alone
+• your posts begin to connect to each other, instead of standing alone

-• your invitations to upgrade or engage feel clearer, more natural and more effective
+• your invitations to engage or upgrade feel more direct — and work more often

 Who the Substack Editorial Advisory is for

-I’ve designed this for people who already love publishing on Substack — and have started to build something here.
+I’ve designed this for authors and small business owners who already love publishing on Substack — and have started to build something on the platform.

 If you’re ready for your work to have a sense of continued momentum, you’re likely also ready for your work to function like a real publication.